dreeves/omnibot/README.md

 2020-04-14: Bugfix with when to complain about out-of-range words
 2020-04-14: Bugfix with dups
 2020-04-19: Various tweaks and fixes the last few days
+2021-04-20: Update the README
+2021-12-01: Refactor to use a state object/hash
+2021-12-04: Over 500 words in the list the bot chooses from
+2021-12-05: A bunch of words contributed by Madge Castle
+2021-12-19: Works in Slack and Discord and can serve web pages
 ```